twixxty/portfolio-26/README.md

 ```
 src/
-  components/    # hero, nav, projects, faq, etc.
+  components/         # Hero, Nav, Panels, Pitch, Projects, FAQ, Testimonials, Contact
+  content/
+    projects/         # one json per project
+    faqs/              # one json per faq
+    testimonials/      # one json per testimonial
+  content.config.ts    # schemas so astro yells at me instead of prod
   layouts/             # one layout. just one.
   pages/               # index.astro. that's it.
+  scripts/
+    main.js            # the beast
+  styles/
+    global.css         # the other beast
+  assets/
+    images/            # avif, imported so astro can optimize them
 public/
   fonts/               # custom fonts i definitely have a license for
-  images/        # avif because i care about performance (sometimes)
+  images/              # avif, used raw where optimization doesn't matter
-  videos/        # webm because i also care about your storage (sometimes)
+  videos/              # webm (+ mp4 fallback) because safari is safari
   lenis/               # smooth scroll library
-  styles.css     # the beast
-  scripts.js     # also the beast
 ```

 ---